av1155/Dockitect/docs/adr/0001-blueprint-schema.md

 3. **Test fixtures**: Include 5+ Blueprint examples in `/packages/schema/__fixtures__/`
 4. **Round-trip tests**: Compose → Blueprint → Compose (semantic equivalence)

+Designer-first workflow: The new Library feature stores serialized Blueprint snapshots (both service templates and full stacks), keeping the schema the single source of truth.
+User-saved templates and stacks simply serialize the existing Blueprint and introduce no new entities or structural changes.
+Unsupported Compose fields surfaced via the YAML editor will be preserved as labels/annotations where possible or emitted as warnings, aligned with the Designer-First proposal.

 ## Implementation Status

 ✅ **Completed** (P1.1 - 2025-01-04)